shuyg/php-elastica-sample/README.md

 ## Using with SearchBox.io

 * Sign Up and get your API-KEY from [here](https://searchbox.io/users/sign_up).
-* Go to search_page.php and put replace your API key with the dummy one in the configuration element.
+* Go to bootstrap.php and put replace your API key with the dummy one in the configuration element.

 ## Local Setup